mcchow/UWBparking/README.md

 Function that created:
 1. Park a Parking: The user is allow to park in a parking, assuming a sensor system is going to update the parking status when someone park
-2. Find a Parking: Find a empty parking given Parameter like building
+2. Find a Parking: Find a empty parking with given Parameter like building
 3. Create Statistic: Base on the Database, find the usage of different Bulding parking and the highest usage area
 4. Update a Parking: When a new parking is built, user can update the parking Database